Cache and retrieve structured LLM extractions with CortexDB and Instructor.

 from cortexdb import Cortex

-from cortexdb_instructor import CortexDBCache, remember_extraction, recall_extractions
+from cortexdb_instructor import CortexDBCache, remember_extraction, recall_extraction

 # Setup